 - HUD funded prevention and rapid rehousing units that require the rental unit to pass an inspection in order to provide housing assistance.

-What repairs qualify under the CDBG-CV Housing Repair Program?
+What repairs qualify under this program?

 Repairs will be assessed as needed, based on the individualized health and home improvement needs for owner and tenant occupied units, as long as the beneficiary is income eligible.
 Evidence shows that one primary health outcome associated with housing respiratory health and COVID is a respiratory disease.
 Repairs may include any code related repairs or “dry, clean, and safe” activities.
 This could include repairing or replacing leaking roofing and siding, adding ventilation to bathrooms and kitchens, replacing heating systems, installing insulation, sealing access for pests, creating accessibility for those with long-term COVID health impacts, and reducing lead-related hazards in pre-1978 homes.